bryketos/CLINK/README.md

 ## Quickstart

 1. Pull or download this repo to your computer.
 2. Go to the AWS console.
+Select the us-east-1 region ("North Virginia")
 3. Select CloudFormation to go to the CloudFormation console.
 4. Upload the CLINK.json template.
 5. Select your desired instance type from the dropdown menu, select a key, select the default VPC and subnet (or an existing VPC and subnet if you have one).